AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-sharepoint.md

 ---
 Title: How to send data to a SharePoint storage on submission of an Adaptive Form?
 Description: Learn how to send data from your Adaptive Form to a SharePoint storage like a SharePoint list or Document library when you submit the form.
-keywords: How to configure SharePoint storage for an adpative form, Submit to SharePoint, Create a SharePoint Document Library Configuration, Use the Submit to SharePoint submit action in an Adaptive Form, Connect an Adaptive Form to Microsoft&reg; SharePoint List.
+keywords: How to configure SharePoint list for an adpative form?, How to configure SharePoint document library for an adpative form, Submit to SharePoint, Create a SharePoint Document Library Configuration, Use the Submit to SharePoint submit action in an Adaptive Form, Connect an Adaptive Form to Microsoft&reg; SharePoint List.
 feature: Adaptive Forms, Core Components
 ---